you060486/Omni_chat/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a dark theme by default, with a toggle for a light theme.
 It uses Tailwind CSS for styling and Shadcn UI for pre-built components, ensuring a modern and responsive design.
 The input field dynamically expands up to 50% screen height on desktop and 70% on mobile.

-Chat management buttons (edit/delete) are always visible on mobile and appear on hover on desktop.
+**Conversation List UX**: Each conversation row in the sidebar features a flex layout where the text container (icon + title + timestamp) uses `flex-1 min-w-0` to allow truncation when space is limited, while the action buttons (edit/delete) occupy a fixed 64px width with `shrink-0` to guarantee visibility.
+The entire row is clickable for navigation, with buttons preventing event propagation.
+On mobile, action buttons are always visible; on desktop (≥768px), they appear only on hover.
+User messages display on the right with a light background (`bg-muted/30`) and blue avatar, while AI messages appear on the left without background and a muted avatar.

+**Auth Page Layout**: The authentication page uses a centered flex layout (`items-center justify-center`) to ensure the login/signup form remains properly centered on mobile devices.

 ### Technical Implementations
 - **Frontend**: Built with React and TypeScript, using Wouter for routing and TanStack Query for server state management.
 React Markdown handles rendering AI responses.